Penalizing complexity priors for Bayesian inference of circular models

-Through the comparative study presented in this section, we have illustrated our strategy for selecting priors that effectively prevent overfitting in circular distributions, emphasizing that the PC prior is consistently an appropriate choice.
-We acknowledge that some other priors may also perform acceptably in preventing overfitting and may even outperform the PC prior when sufficient information is available to set an informative prior as expected.
-However, given the fact that the procedure outlined in the previous sections has manifested the special efficacy of the adapted framework in selecting priors which can effectively prevent overfitting in circular distributions, it is hence highly recommended that this procedure be employed to carefully examine the behavior of the chosen prior in the distance scale so as to prevent its overfitting.
+Through the comparative study presented in this section, we have illustrated a strategy for selecting priors that discourage unnecessarily complex model specifications in circular distributions, emphasizing that the PC prior is consistently an appropriate choice.
+We acknowledge that other priors may also perform adequately and may outperform the PC prior when sufficient prior information is available to specify them appropriately.
+The procedure outlined in the previous sections offers a systematic way to examine prior behavior on the distance scale, allowing practitioners to assess whether a chosen prior may favor model specifications that are more complex than warranted by the available information.